datakaveri/files-connect-api/API.md

 - The processing APIs trigger background jobs for creating zip files and generating reports
 - Processing jobs run asynchronously and respond with 202 Accepted status
 - Zip creation jobs can be tracked and downloaded once complete via the databanks download API
+- Temporary access API generates AWS STS credentials for direct S3 access to databank files without proxying through the API
+- Temporary credentials are time-limited (default 15 minutes) and scoped to specific databank access only
 - Authorization is role-based with two primary roles: Provider and Consumer